statsig-io/docs/docs/statsig-warehouse-native/configuration/semantic-layer-sync.md

 <img width="1031" alt="Untitled" src="https://github.com/statsig-io/semantic_layer/assets/5475308/4442dd9d-313f-4b16-a978-59513e4e8469" />

 <br/>
 This example serves as a basic template.
 We encourage testing and further development to meet production standards.
-Please share any feedback or improvements you've made to this workflow to our [support team](mailto:support@statsig.com).
+Please share any feedback or improvements you've made to this workflow with us in [Slack](https://statsig.com/slack) or on [email](mailto:support@statsig.com).
 Thank you for any contributions!